-Boc mediates slow and gradual release of Smo from Ptch1
+Boc mediates slow and gradual release of Smo from Ptch1.
 We next investigated Boc/Ptch1 interactions using similar approaches after Ptch1 overexpression.
-Multiple reciprocal Co-IP experiments showed Boc already bound to Ptch1/Smo in the unstimulated state (Fig 7A).
-After the addition of Shh for 40 minutes, the Ptch1/Boc/Smo complex recruited Shh, which caused only a partial release of Boc and Smo from Ptch1.
-At 24 hours of Shh treatment, we observed a complete release of Smo from Ptch1.
-Interestingly, Shh was increasingly bound to Ptch1 at this time, while Boc became completely dissociated from it (Fig 7A), indicating that Boc transferred Shh to Ptch1 and then left.
+Multiple reciprocal Co-IP experiments showed Boc already bound to Ptch1/Smo in the unstimulated state (Fig. 7a).
+After the addition of Shh for 40 min, the Ptch1/Boc/Smo complex recruited Shh, which caused only a partial release of Boc and Smo from Ptch1.
+At 24 h of Shh treatment, we observed a complete release of Smo from Ptch1.
+Interestingly, Shh was increasingly bound to Ptch1 at this time, while Boc became completely dissociated from it (Fig. 7a), indicating that Boc transferred Shh to Ptch1 and then left.
 A reciprocal Co-IP of endogenous Boc confirmed that Boc was indeed complexed with Ptch1 and Smo before the addition of Shh.
-At 40 minutes after ligand addition, the binding interactions of Boc with Smo and Ptch1 became weaker, while Boc/Shh binding became more prominent.
-After 24 hours of Shh treatment, Boc completely dissociated from Ptch1, Smo and Shh (Fig 7A).
+At 40 min after ligand addition, the binding interactions of Boc with Smo and Ptch1 became weaker, while Boc/Shh binding became more prominent.
+After 24 h of Shh treatment, Boc completely dissociated from Ptch1, Smo and Shh (Fig. 7a).
 Gas1 was not involved in the Ptch1 complex at any time-points, confirming the exclusive partnership.
-Combined, these results suggest a model where Boc/Ptch1- mediated de-repression of Smo occurs gradually, at least through two steps after Hh ligand reception by Boc, which transfers the ligand to Ptch1 (Fig 7B).
+Combined, these results suggest a model where Boc/Ptch1-mediated de-repression of Smo occurs gradually, at least through two